5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ⌹ero  ⌹ne  ⌹wo  ⌹hree      four
 ~~~

 `\s` escapes the ASCII letter "s", meaning that the "s" takes on a special meaning: `\s` stands for "any whitespace".
 That is at the very least the space character (`⎕UCS 32`) and the tab character (`⎕UCS 9`).
-There are two options (the stuff that can be set with the `⍠` operator) that influence which characters qualifiy as white space:
+There are two options (the stuff that can be set with the `⍠` operator) that influence which other characters qualify as white space:

 * "Mode" (discussed soon).
 * "UCP".